 Akumal Snorkeling Insiders Guide Tip#8 – How To Identify The Type of Turtle You See

-Only 2 inches long when born Green sea turtles can grow to 5 feet in length.
-While weighing up to 700 lbs making them the largest hardshell sea turtle in the world.
-They have 2 large 'paddle-like’ flippers.
+Only 2 inches long when born, green sea turtles can grow to 5 feet in length.
+While weighing up to 700 lbs, making them the largest hardshell sea turtle in the world.
+They have 2 large 'paddle-like flippers.
 Interestingly their name does not derive from any particular green external coloration of the turtle.
-Its name comes from the greenish color of the turtles' fat, which is only found in a layer between their inner organs and their shell.
+Its name comes from the greenish color of the turtles' fat.
+It is only found in a layer between their inner organs and their shell.
 When you go Akumal snorkeling, they'll be the most common turtle you see.

-The video above is a good example of a large green sea turtle I saw surfacing for a couple of breaths before returning to feeding on the seagrasses on the ocean floor.
-When feeding these turtles only bite off the tips of the blades of seagrass, which keeps the grass healthy.
-It's quite an experience having one these majestic ocean creatures come swimming towards you.
+The video above right, is of a large green sea turtle I saw surfacing for a couple of breaths before returning to feeding on the seagrasses on the ocean floor.
+These turtles only bite off the tips of the blades of seagrass, which keeps the grass healthy.
+It's quite an experience having one of these majestic ocean creatures come swimming towards you.

-Near the coastlines, the Green sea turtles live within shallow bays and protected shores.
+Near the coastlines, the green sea turtles live within shallow bays and protected shores.
 In these protected bays, the turtle habitats include coral reefs, salt marshes, and nearshore seagrass beds.
-The coral reefs provide red, brown, and green algae for their diet and give protection from predators and rough storms within the ocean.
-These are all conditions provided by Akumal Bay – hence why the turtle thrive here.
+The coral reefs provide red, brown, and green algae for their diet and protect predators and rough storms within the ocean.
+These are all conditions provided by Akumal Bay – hence why the turtle thrives here.

 With a lifespan of 50 years or so, Loggerheads weigh in at about 250 lbs and 3 feet in length.
-They feed on a diet of jellyfish, molluscs, and crustaceans.
-Their name comes from the 'large log' of a head and they have a reddish-brown hardshell and pale yellow underbelly.
+They feed on a diet of jellyfish, mollusks, and crustaceans.
+Their name comes from the 'large log' of ahead, and they have a reddish-brown hardshell and pale yellow underbelly.
 You are quite likely on your Akumal snorkeling adventure to see a Loggerhead.

-Unlike Green turtles, Loggerheads feed on bottom-dwelling invertebrates.
-Using its large powerful jaws on its prey.
-Similarly, to Green sea turtles, female Loggerheads also come ashore to nest and lay eggs.
-But, unlike Green turtles, after laying eggs for an average of four years they stop producing eggs for a few years.
+Unlike green turtles, Loggerheads feed on bottom-dwelling invertebrates.
+Using its large, powerful jaws on its prey.
+Similar to Green sea turtles, female Loggerheads also come ashore to nest and lay eggs.
+But, unlike Green turtles, after laying eggs for an average of four years, they stop producing eggs for a few years.

 Loggerhead turtles spend most of their lives in the open ocean and in shallow coastal waters.
 They rarely come ashore beside the females' brief visits to construct nests and deposit eggs.
-Hatchling Loggerhead turtles live for a period of time in floating mats of Sargassum seaweed.
+Hatchling loggerhead turtles live in floating mats of Sargassum seaweed.

-Hawksbill sea turtles are critically endangered and are much less common to see than Green and Loggerhead turtles.
-They are distinguished from Green and Loggerhead turtles by the sharp, narrow head that is reminiscent of a bird's beak.
+Hawksbill sea turtles are critically endangered and are much less common to see while snorkeling in Akumal than Green and Loggerhead turtles.
+They are distinguished from Green and Loggerhead turtles by the sharp, narrow head reminiscent of a bird's beak.
 They are also considered the most beautiful of all sea turtles due to their colorful shells.
-These shells amazingly can change color depending upon the water temperature.
+These shells can amazingly change color depending upon the water temperature.

-Best Time of Year To Snorkel With Turtles In Akumal Bay
+Akumal Snorkeling Insider Tip #10 - Best Time of Year To See Turtles

-The best time for snorkeling with turtles in Akumal Bay is May through November during their nesting season (great lodging options then too).
-However, there are usually turtles all year-round.
-Ninety percent of the time I have been snorkeling here I have seen at least 1 turtle and usually several more.
+The best time to see a turtle while Akumal snorkeling is May through November, (great lodging options then too) during their nesting season.
+But, there are usually turtles all year-round.
+Ninety percent of the time I have been snorkeling in Akumal Bay, I have seen at least 1 turtle.
+And usually, there are several more.
 This includes during the December to April period too.
 So, really, there isn't a bad time of year to go Akumal snorkeling.

-Akumal snorkeling, however, isn't only about sea turtles.
+Snorkeling in Akumal isn't only about sea turtles.
 The crystal-clear Caribbean waters of the Riviera Maya team with sea life.
+There are literally hundreds of species of fish.
 Some scuttling along the seabed, others darting in and out of the coral reef.
-There are literally hundreds of species of fish.
-Families of fish that you can observe snorkeling around these waters include Angelfish, Butterflyfish, Surgeonfish, Parrotfish, Hogfish, Pufferfish, Snapper, Grunt, Boxfish, Triggerfish, Grouper, Barracuda, Jack, Porgy, Tarpon, Damselfish, and Hamlet.
+Families of fish that you can observe snorkeling around these waters include Angelfish, Butterflyfish, Surgeonfish, Parrotfish, Hogfish, Puffer, Snapper, Grunt, Boxfish, Triggerfish, Grouper, Barracuda, Jack, Porgy, Tarpon, Damselfish, and Hamlet.

-Angelfish are common reef fish in this area.
-Many species of Angelfish are fearless and will approach snorkelers boldly.
-Fortunately, they are harmless beautiful creatures so you should be able to get some close-up photos!
-Most species of Angelfish restrict themselves to the shallows of the reef making them easy to spot when snorkeling.
+Angelfish are common reef fish to see when snorkeling in Akumal.
+Many species of Angelfish are fearless and will approach people boldly.
+Fortunately, they are harmless, beautiful creatures, so you should be able to get some close-up photos!
+Most species of Angelfish restrict themselves to the shallows of the reef, making them easy to spot when snorkeling.

 Butterflyfish are smaller versions of Angelfish and are plentiful reef fish.
 Like Angelfish, they are brightly colored with striking patterns and also prefer shallower water.
 They are territorial in nature and can often be seen defending their piece of coral!